 The course will provide learners with a broad understanding of how superannuation is invested.
 The course is suitable for people at all levels of the industry, covering both basic and advanced investment concepts.
 It may be completed as a standalone subject or combined with AIST's superannuation industry specific RG146 and Insurance for the superannuation industry to attain a FNS50715 Diploma of Superannuation.

-This course is also available self-paced, and to in-house groups with a minimum of 8 people.
+This is also available as an online self-paced course, and to in-house groups with a minimum of 8 people.

 For a tailored experience, our trainers can come to you to deliver our courses at a time that suits your organisation.